directus/directus/docs/cloud/projects.md

 To resume a [paused Project](/cloud/glossary/#paused-project), follow these steps:

-1. Sign in to the Cloud Dashboard.
+1. Login to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
 3. Select the appropriate Team from the dropdown.
-4. Navigate to the Projects page.
+4. Click **"Projects"** to enter the Projects Page.
-5. Click the _paused_ Project to enter the Project Monitor Page.
+5. Click the paused Project to enter the Project Monitor Page.
 6. Click **"Resume Project"**.

 ## Destroy a Project

 ![Destroying a Project](https://cdn.directus.io/docs/v9/cloud/projects/projects-20220225A/destroy-project-20220225A.webp)

 This action is permanent and irreversible.
-Destroying a Directus Cloud Project completely removes all its data, files, and users from our platform.
+Destroying a Directus Cloud Project completely removes all its data, assets, and users from our platform.
 To destroy a Directus Cloud Project, follow these steps:

 1. Login to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. Select the appropriate team from the dropdown.
+3. Select the appropriate Team from the dropdown.
-4. Navigate to the Projects page.
+4. Click **"Projects"** to enter the Projects Page.
 5. Click the Project you wish to delete.
 6. Scroll to the bottom of the page and toggle <span mi icon dngr>local_fire_department</span>.
 7. Type in the Project Name.